e-magon/ohnoyoudidnt/README.md

 # Oh no you didn't!
+*[Fork that adds the possibility to refresh the page even for the "network disconnected" error]*

 Chrome has a habit of crashing, often for no real reason.
 When running a Kiosk, or Digital Signage - the ability the quickly reload the page is essential.
 This plugin does exactly that.